SketchAssist: A Practical Assistant for Semantic Edits and Precise Local Redrawing: Abstract

+To support this task, we introduce a controllable data generation pipeline that constructs structured edit sequences with precise attribute variations and maintains structural alignment across multi-step modifications, while expanding stylistic diversity via style-preserving transformations.

-Building on this data, SketchAssist employs a unified sketch editing framework with minimal changes to DiT‑based~\cite{Dit} editors.
-We repurpose the RGB channels to encode the inputs, enabling seamless switching between instruction‑guided edits and line‑guided redrawing within a single input interface.
-To further specialize behavior across modes, we integrate a task‑guided mixture‑of‑experts into LoRA layers, routing by text and visual cues to improve semantic controllability, structural fidelity, and style preservation.
+Building on this data, SketchAssist adopts a unified framework based on DiT~\cite{Dit}, using a multi-channel input representation to encode sketches, masks, and guidance signals within a single interface.
+To further handle different editing modes, we integrate a Task-guided Mixture-of-Experts (T-MoE) into LoRA layers, enabling adaptive control over semantic and structural guidance.

-Extensive experiments show state‑of‑the‑art results on both tasks, with superior instruction adherence and style/structure preservation compared to recent baselines.
-Together, our dataset and SketchAssist provide a practical, controllable assistant for sketch creation and revision
+Extensive experiments demonstrate state-of-the-art performance on both tasks, achieving strong instruction adherence and improved structural and style consistency compared to recent methods.
+Together, our method provide a practical and controllable solution for sketch editing.